0x41424142/qualysdk/docs/vmdr.md

 ```

 ## Asset Group Management
-This collection of APIs allows for the management of asset groups (AGs) in VMDR, located under ```qualyspy.vmdr.assetgroups```.
+This collection of APIs allows for the management of asset groups (AGs) in VMDR, located under ```qualysdk.vmdr.assetgroups```.
 The APIs are as follows:

 |API Call| Description|
 |--|--|